-All drywall that was cut out will be properly disposed of, as well as all affected insulation.
-Once the area is completely dry, new insulation and drywall will be installed.
-When this is done properly you will never see that a cut was ever made in the original wall.
+All drywall that was cut out is properly disposed of, as well as all affected insulation.
+Once the area is completely dry, new insulation and drywall are installed.
+When done properly by an experienced team of water damage restoration professionals, there is no evidence that the original wall was ever cut.